 Purpose The purpose of presentation is to develop oral communication skills and the ability to record data, synthesize an opinion and convey this clearly in a well presented and articulate manner.

 Description Group presentation of final system and user interface.

+Weighting 10%

-Due Date 11:59 pm on 22 Oct (Week 12)
+Due Date Week 12

 Submission Method In Class

 Assessment Criteria See assessment specification and marking form on Canvas.